The Gasio Mirror · A Free Press Publication

 First, section 134 does not require forgery.
 The instrument may be one the preparer authored and acknowledges authoring.
 It is the content, not the authorship, that satisfies the falsity element.
 Forgery, by contrast, requires falsification of a signature or false attribution of authorship.
 (Pen.
 Code, § 470.)

 Second, section 134 does not require that the instrument actually be produced.
 Preparation with the requisite intent completes the offense.
-The California Supreme Court's foundational construction in In re Horowitz (1949) 33 Cal.2d 534 establishes that specific intent to produce false documents in legal proceedings is the necessary mental element.
+California’s foundational construction of the statute in People v.
+Horowitz (1945) 70 Cal.App.2d 675 establishes that specific intent to produce false documents in legal proceedings is the necessary mental element.
 The act of preparation, accompanied by that intent, is the gravamen.

 Third, section 134 reaches “any trial, proceeding, or inquiry whatever, authorized by law.”
 The reach is comprehensive: civil and criminal, judicial and administrative, evidentiary and pre-trial.
 Unlawful detainer proceedings, eviction hearings, probate proceedings, small claims trials, and adjudicative administrative hearings all fall within the statute’s scope.